quii/learn-go-with-tests/reading-files.md

 > Optimism is an occupational hazard of programming.
 Feedback is the treatment.

+Instead, our approach should strive to be as close to delivering _real_ consumer value as quickly as possible (often called a "happy path").
+Once we have delivered a small amount of consumer value end-to-end, further iteration of the rest of the requirements is usually straightforward.

 ## Thinking about the kind of test we want to see

 Let's remind ourselves of our mindset and goals when starting:

-- Write the test we want to see
+- **Write the test we want to see**.
+Think about how we'd like to use the code we're going to write from a consumer's point of view.
-- Focused on the what, rather than the how
+- Focus on the what, why and don't get distracted by how.
-- Consumer focused

 Our package needs to offer a function that can be pointed at a folder, and return us some posts.